brendalong/iife-starwars/README.md

 ### In a galaxy far, far away...
-# IIFE Star Wars Style# iife-starwars
+# IIFE Star Wars Style